Fashion Revolution Week: #whomademyclothes?

 As consumers, we sustain the economy through our buying power; therefore we have the ability to transform it.
 Fashion Transparency Index was created to inspire people to ask their favorite brand: #whomademyclothes, demanding greater transparency.

 At the moment none of us have enough information about where and how our clothes are made.
 We have the right to know that our money is not supporting exploitation, human rights abuses and environmental destruction.
 There is no way to hold brands and governments to account if we can’t see what is truly happening behind the scenes.
 This is why transparency is essential.
-I hope this research inspires you to try to find out more about the production processes and people behind what you wear.
+I hope the Fashion Revolution research inspires you to try to find out more about the production processes and people behind what you wear.

 TO ENCORAGE BRANDS TO DO MORE; YOU CAN TAKE ACTION IN TWO WAYS: